 As mentioned previously, the first engagement with a prospect is unlikely to be a long one.
 That’s why, instead of overwhelming your prospect with excessive information, tailor a smart yet insightful message that perfectly suits the scenario.

 For example, present a quick one-line introduction about a single topic related to your product.
-Then ask for another 2 to 3 minutes of extension that will give you enough time to request a follow-up meeting.
+Then ask for another 2 to 3 minutes of extension that will give you enough time to request a follow-up meeting with the prospect.

 Establishing a detailed agenda and expected topics for sales engagement tools can help your prospect comprehend what you're offering, translating into success.
 It also offers a framework to keep the conversation within a reasonable time frame.